Betty-Blocks-Services/bb-generic-actions/readme.md

 ### Notes

 - This template is designed to be modular and easy to extend.
-- Feel free to modify tsconfig.json or jest.config.js to suit your project’s needs.
+- Feel free to modify jest.config.js to suit your project’s needs.
 - For more details, check out the bbs CLI documentation.

 Happy coding! 🚀